Code-Institute-Submissions/milestone-project-96/README.md

 At this point I began to think about the information architecture and the different interactions that could take place across the site.
 I grouped the features into four main pages: ‘Home’, ‘Classes’, ‘Gallery’ and ‘Contact’ and thought about the navigation through the website and how the user could move across the pages.
 I knew I wanted to make it easy for users to go from the homepage to the Classes page, as the main aim of the project is to gain enquiries about upcoming classes.
 Therefore I started to order the content with this in mind.

-I wanted the pages to have some consistency, so thought about the homepage banner image, and how the following pages would also start with a header image, which would be shorter than the homepage banner image but following the same pattern.
+I wanted the pages to have some consistency, so thought about the homepage hero image, and how the following pages would also start with a header image, which would be shorter than the homepage hero image but following the same pattern.
 I decided that there should be some space under these starting images for some ‘content hinting’ underneath the starting images - I didn’t want the image to cover the full screen (across all devices).

-Once a form was completed, I knew I wanted to provide some kind of message to the user that this had been submitted.
-As I haven’t yet learned JavaScript I started to look into Bootstrap ‘modal’ messages after my mentor recommended this to me, and I looked into how this could work.

 I wanted to make sure the nav bar was always easy to view in order to help users navigate through the site, therefore I thought about creating a fixed nav, and also I researched the ‘Hamburger icon’ which would enable viewers to easily move around the pages at all times when on a smaller device.